Scada-Hacker/EmacsWindowManager/How To Navigate.md

 The following is a list of commands and add-ons for navigating and controlling Emacs as a window manager.

-1. Install multiterm.
+Install multiterm.
 This will allow you to spawn multiple terminals

-M-x list-packages
+2. M-x list-packages
-locate / highlight multi-term and press enter.
-Next highlight install and press enter.
-Once installed, press M-x and type multi-term
+3. Locate / highlight multi-term and press enter.
+4. Highlight install and press enter.
+5. Once installed, press M-x and type multi-term